spotinst/help/src/docs/connect-your-cloud-provider/gcp-project.md

 ### Step 3

-The script will output a spotinst_key.json file.
+The script will output a `spotinst_key.json` file.
 Select it using the Browse button.

 <img src="/connect-your-cloud-provider/_media/gcp-automatic-step3.png" />

 Click on Connect to finish the process.
-We’ll check connectivity to your GCP account, and you’re all set.
+We'll check connectivity to your GCP account, and you're all set.

 ## What's Next?